acmutsa/RowdyHacks23/README.md

 - Firebase
 - Tailwind CSS

 This project is powered by [Hack Portal](https://github.com/acmutd/hackportal)!
-If you need a event managment solution for Hackathon, make sure to check it out!
+If you need a event management solution for a Hackathon, make sure to check it out!

 ## Join The Team